prubach/sorcer/src/site/markdown/index.md

 ![SORCER Architecture](carousel/carousel-SOS_EaaaS.png)

-SORCER Operating System is a true service-oriented programming environment that realizes the concept of Everything Any Where Any Time as a Service (EaaaS).
+SORCER Operating System is a true service-oriented programming environment that realizes the concept of Everything Anytime Anywhere (AWAT) as a Service (EaaaS).

 #### Transdisciplinary Service-Oriented Computing